ClarkMcGrew/root-simple-mcmc/README.md

 implements an adaptive Metropolis-Hastings step.
 It has several methods that can be accessed using the GetProposeStep() method.
 See above for an example.

+# MCMC Versions Here

+This repo actually contains a few different MCMC examples that I have used to learn about the different types of behaviors.
+None of these examples is intended as an end user program, and I control a lot of the input parameters by editing the source and recompiling (hey, it's test code).
+However, the associated TSimple<blah>.H classes are fairly well tested.

+TSimpleMCMC.H (and friends) -- This is the adaptive MCMC described above

+TSimpleHMC.H (and friends) -- This is a "pure" Hamiltonian MC.

+TSimpleAHMC.H (and friends) -- This is an HMC implementation that uses an approximate version of the gradient.
+The gradient is estimated based on the accumulated covariance of the posterior.

+BadGrad.C -- This is just a toy to see how accurately the gradient needs to be calculated.